backblaze-b2-samples/cloudflare-b2/README.md

 #   "$host" - use the initial subdomain in the hostname as the bucket name
 #           e.g. https://bucket-name.images.example.com/path/to/object.png
 BUCKET_NAME = "$path"
+# Backblaze B2 buckets with public-read visibility do not allow anonymous clients
+# to list the bucket’s objects.
+You can allow or deny this functionality in the
+# Worker via ALLOW_LIST_BUCKET
+ALLOW_LIST_BUCKET = "<true, if you want to allow clients to list objects, otherwise false>"
 ```

 You must also configure `B2_APPLICATION_KEY` as a [secret](https://blog.cloudflare.com/workers-secrets-environment/):